syncfusion-content/maui-docs/MAUI/Rotator/DataTemplateSelector.md

 # DataTemplateSelector in .NET MAUI Rotator (SfRotator)

-[`SfRotator`](link) supports DataTemplateSelector which you can choose a DataTemplate based on the data object.
+The `SfRotator` supports DataTemplateSelector, from which you can choose a DataTemplate based on the data object.

 {% tabs %}